ThinkUpLLC/ThinkUp/tests/README.md

 All code submitted to the repository should have corresponding tests that pass.
 Here's how to run and write tests.

-# WARNING

-**Do *not* run tests on your live ThinkUp database.** If you run tests without properly configuring a separate database, you will DESTROY ALL DATA IN YOUR THINKUP INSTANCE.
-That would be so sad!

-To avoid data loss, make sure both your `tests/config.tests.inc.php` and `webapp/config.inc.php` files point to a clean, empty tests database.

 ## Running Tests

 First, configure your test environment.

-Copy `tests/config.tests.sample.inc.php` to `tests/config.tests.inc.php` and
-set the appropriate values.
+Copy `tests/config.tests.sample.inc.php` to `tests/config.tests.inc.php` and set the appropriate values.
 You will need a clean, empty database to run your tests.
 By default, name it `thinkup_tests` and set the `$TEST_DATABASE` config variable to that name.
+You will also need a local installation of ThinkUp; set the `$TEST_SERVER_DOMAIN` config variable equal to its URL--for example, `http://localhost`.

 In `webapp/config.inc.php`, in the DEVELOPER CONFIG section, set the name of your tests database, and the username and password to access it.
 This database name should match the one you just set in `tests/config.tests.inc.php`.